This section presents considerations about Fabric that developers and administrators must be aware of.

 The Neo4j DBMSs that host the same Fabric virtual database must have the same user credentials.
 Any change of password on a machine that is part of Fabric, must be kept in-sync and applied to all the Neo4j DBMSs that are part of Fabric.

 - Administration commands

-Fabric does not support issuing Cypher administration commands, on, or through the Fabric virtual database.
-Any database management commands, index and constraint management commands or user and security management commands must be issued directly to the DBMSs and databases that are part of the Fabric setup.
+Fabric does not support running Cypher administration commands on or through the Fabric virtual database.
+Any database management commands, index and constraint management commands, or user and security management commands must be issued directly to the DBMSs and databases that are part of the Fabric setup.

 - Neo4j embedded

 Fabric is not available when Neo4j is used as an embedded database in Java applications.
 Fabric can be used only in a typical client/server mode, when users connect to a Neo4j DBMS from their client application or tool, via Bolt or HTTP protocol.